my-legacy-code/CollegeHacks/README.md

 ===
 [Harry Liu](https://github.com/byliuyang) -- **Initial works**

-You Know More Hackathons?
+Know More Hackathons?
 ===
 Please fork the repo, modify the list and create a merge request.

-This Are Some Errors?
+Find Some errors?
 ===
 Please fork the repo, update the list and create a merge request.